Integrate Google Chronicle with Google SecOps

 The Google Chronicle Alerts Creator job requires the Google SecOps platform version 6.2.30 or later.

 This job creates all alerts from Google SecOps SOAR to Google SecOps SIEM, including overflow alerts.
-The Alerts Creator job doesn't replicate alerts originated from Google SecOps.
+The Google Chronicle Alerts Creator job doesn't replicate alerts that originate from Google SecOps.

 The Google Chronicle Alerts Creator job queries the SOAR platform using the Python SDK for non-synchronized alerts.
 The job sends non-synchronized alerts to SIEM individually.
 SIEM updates and returns the identifiers of the corresponding SIEM alerts, and SOAR saves the identifiers using the SOAR platform API through the Python SDK.